bigsee/digital-garden/_notes/Balance (or Equilibrium).md

 If the Joy and Sadness are the crest and the wave, then the equilibrium position, the zero-crossing point - the x-axis - is surely a state of contentment.
 That is the fulcrum around which healthy, mature emotions oscillate.
 Emotional stability might be seen as minimising the amplitude of the wave so that it never deviates too far from the midpoint.

+#### Mean Reversion

+In statistics, mean reversion refers to the concept that over time, data series or returns will tend to move back towards the mean or average.
+This principle is the foundation for many [[Trading|trading]] strategies and economic forecasts.